 An effective output from the Pugh Matrix requires a team that is familiar with the concepts and weighting criteria.
 It's also important that they remain unbiased toward a particular design to allow this tool to do its job.
 The results will only be as good as its inputs.

-Any decision matrix is intended to remove bias and opinions and make as much of the subjectivity more objective.
+Any decision matrix is intended to remove bias and opinions.
+The intent is to make as much of the subjectivity more objective.
 The most time consuming part part of this exercise is the creation of the matrix and scoring criteria.
 The assessments go rather quickly and the calculation is simple.

 Remember GIGO (Garbage IN = Garbage OUT).
 Take the time to establish the matrix properly, get qualified assessors (the team), review the design concepts together and this should lead to the most meaningful results.

 This is similar to other decision matrix that are numerical based such as the Correlation Matrix and FMEA (where the RPN is calculated by the Severity score * Occurrence score * Detection score) which are also used to make improvement decisions.

 Both of these tools are commonly used in the DMAIC process to make subjective decisions on existing processes where the Pugh Matrix is used for a new design.